• Skip to primary navigation

 Bread Baking Terminology

 • Rising Time: AKA the second proof.
 The time after the dough has been shaped and is covered and rising before baking.
-Typically (and more quickly) done at room temperature, but also a slower proof can be done in the fridge overnight.
+Typically (and more quickly) done at room temperature, but also a slower proof can be done in the refrigerator overnight.

 Storing unbaked refrigerator dough